Snow tonight, heavy in the east, increasing wind early Monday

 A major winter storm developing in the Southeast will churn northeast along the Eastern Seaboard, with a weaker reflection moving across the Cumberland Plateau into southern West Virginia this evening.

-A wintry mix will spread north across the Ohio River into southeast Ohio mid-afternoon and reach the I-70 corridor THIS evening.
-Little accumulation will occur initially, but the snow will accumulate quickly tonight, with a wintry mix becoming all snow in the southeastern part of the state.
+A wintry mix will spread north to the I-70 corridor late this afternoon.
+Little accumulation will occur initially, but the snow will accumulate quickly this evening through tonight, with a wintry mix becoming all snow in the southeastern part of the state.

-Accumulations will range from a light coating northwest of the Columbus area to 2-4 inches in the city.
-Four to 6 inches will fall in areas just south and east, where a Winter Storm Warning is in effect that includes Licking, Fairfield and Pickaway counties.
-Eastern portions of the state could see as much as 6-8 inches of snow.
+Accumulations will range from a light coating northwest to 3-5 inches in the Columbus area.
+Four to 6 inches will fall in areas just south and east, where a Winter Storm Warning includes Licking, Fairfield and Pickaway counties.
+Eastern portions of the state could see as much as 6-10 inches of snow.

 Increasing winds (15-30 mph) late tonight and Monday morning will create hazardous travel conditions, especially near and east of the I-71 corridor.